Feb 6, 2017 | No Comments | By Michelle Pagano

-The Hopkins Extreme Materials Institute is pleased to announce its annual HEMI Seed Grant Program is now open for applications.
+The Hopkins Extreme Materials Institute is pleased to announce that its annual HEMI Seed Grant Program is now accepting applications for 2017.
 The goal of this program is to provide seed funding to advance the fundamental science associated with materials and structures under extreme conditions.

 While all directions related to the HEMI Mission will be considered, some directions of particular interest include: